algosup/2022-2023-project-1-smart-signage-Project-1-group/documents/Technical_Specifications.md

 #### 3.1.
 Data storage

 The data will be stored on the TTN server.
+The data will be accessible from anywhere and will be used to display the status of the signage.

 #### 3.2.
 Data composition